Hybrid tables

 Architecture

-Hybrid tables are integrated seamlessly into the existing Snowflake architecture.
+Hybrid tables integrate seamlessly into the existing Snowflake architecture.
 Customers connect to the same Snowflake database service.
-Queries are compiled and optimized in the cloud services layer and executed in the same query engine in virtual warehouses.
+Queries are compiled and optimized in the cloud services layer and executed in the same query engine and virtual warehouses as standard tables.
 This architecture has several key benefits:

 • Snowflake platform features, such as data governance, work with hybrid tables out of the box.